ephel-lang/ephel/README.md

 Each action requires a specific scope:

-- in m   : instructs the surrounding ambient to enter some sibling ambient m
+- `in m.P` : instructs the surrounding ambient to enter some sibling ambient m
-- out m  : instructs the surrounding ambient to exit its parent ambient m
+- `out m.P`  : instructs the surrounding ambient to exit its parent ambient m
-- open m : instructs the surrounding ambient to dissolve the boundary of an ambient m
+- `open m.P` : instructs the surrounding ambient to dissolve the boundary of an ambient m

 Note: @A means remote ambient in this formalism